google/go-cloud/internal/docs/pubsub/design.md

 // sent, or failed to be sent.
 The call will fail if ctx is canceled.
 // Send can be called from multiple goroutines at once. func (t *Topic) Send(ctx context.Context, m *Message) error {
-	t.mcChan <- msgCtx{m, ctx}
-	// Wait for the batch including this message to be sent to the server. return <-m.errChan
+        // Send this message over t.mcChan and then wait for the batch including
+        // this message to be sent to the server.
+        // ...
 }

 // Close disconnects the Topic.